drone911/QuoteOtaku/README.md

-# QuoteOtaku (Work In Progress)
+# QuoteOtaku

-A reverse search engine on anime quotes from over 4000 different anime episodes.
+A reverse search engine on anime quotes in over 4000 different anime episodes.
+It's currently work in progress.

 # Updates